×

 This works especially well if you’re teaching as part of a missionary or church program.
 But before you plan a lesson based on the Bible, it’s important that you be mindful of other cultures and beliefs.
 If your English lessons aren’t affiliated with a church or ministry, you should ask permission from your director or head teacher before planning a religious lesson.

-After you have your students read through the passages and answer the worksheets, engage the class in discussions for each lesson.
-Talk with your students about Jesus, his crucifixion and his subsequent resurrection.
+If you’re able to teach an Easter lesson from a Christian point of view, talk with your students about Jesus, his crucifixion and his subsequent resurrection.
 Then, have students talk a little bit about what Good Friday and Easter mean to them from a Christian perspective.

-Another great worksheet for teaching Easter from a Biblical point of view is the Resurrection Questionnaire worksheet.
+A great worksheet for teaching Easter from a Biblical point of view is the Resurrection Questionnaire worksheet.

 Before giving your students this hand-out, talk a little bit about Jesus, why he was persecuted and how he rose from the dead.
 After you go over the Easter story, let your students write the answers in the worksheet.
-Finally, divide your class up into groups of three or four and have each group work together to come up with an Easter presentation on a topic of your choice.

 Some great sample topics for your groups include: